dtwitty/rust-sudoku/README.md

   * Encourage caching
   * Propagate constraints rather than compute them

-The core functions that speed up this solver are this:
+The core functions that speed up this solver are:
   * Check if any cell in a u16 array is zero (to find conflicts)
   * Find the first u16 in an array with a single bit set (to find hidden/naked singles)

 This solver attempts to perform these actions as fast as possible, using every trick I can think of to cheese the compiler into outputting faster code.

 The optimal algorithm and constants will change depending on the processor (x86 vs arm) and available features (avx2, avx512)
   * Where possible, this solver uses code that is friendly to auto-vectorization, so the compiler can do this for you